A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Introduction

-This paper takes a first step to tackle this multi-faceted challenge from \emph{accuracy} and \emph{privacy}.
-It is realized through a comprehensive use case study of deep behavioral authentication, a promising, second-factor authentication that does not require deliberate attention from users.
-For \emph{accuracy}, we re-formulate the classification problem in a different way by making samples into pairs under the device's memory constraint, and learn a deep metric to mitigate overfitting due to data scarcity~\cite{siamese-lecun,koch2015siamese}.
-Then we develop a space-time decision fusion algorithm to enhance the reliability of decisions in dynamic mobile environments.
-The inference results are fed back to schedule model training hence close the loop of learning.
-For \emph{privacy}, we develop a defense mechanism to reject fraudulent samples sniffed from side channels.
+A natural solution is to securely offload training to the cloud.
+One can host a secure enclave for each user and securely schedule re-training on-demand~\cite{sgx}.
+However, it also comes with some limitations: 1) \emph{Network connectivity}.
+Network connection is necessary to upload the new data and receive the updated model.
+Users may be hesitant when their LTE data plan is metered.
+2) \emph{Scalability and Service Cost}.
+Such centralized approach is not scalable to a large population of users as each user requests dedicated resources from cloud servers.
+Either the end user or the service provider has to pay for the service, e.g., the Amazon's containerized application at \$0.04 per CPU/hr~\cite{aws_pricing} would accumulate to a large amount if constant training is required.
+Other privacy-preserving techniques are also available~\cite{dp_deep,cryptonets,iotdi}, but they often come with a nontrivial accuracy loss.

+Can we just incorporate training on mobile devices?
+What are the gaps between mobile and ML that limit the algorithms to perform as they should?
+Instead of the foreseeable challenges of computation and power in the system architecture, this paper focuses on application-level challenges of \emph{privacy} and \emph{accuracy} to build a comprehensive framework for behavioral authentications.
+To achieve high accuracy in authentication, we re-formulate the classification problem into deep metric learning~\cite{siamese-lecun,koch2015siamese} to learn a distance metric between the similar and dissimilar samples, so that the features have high discriminative power.
+Since metric learning learns from pairwise inputs, we develop a new sampling technique that achieves data balance within the memory constraint.
+After the model is trained, to enhance the reliability of decisions in vibrant mobile environments, we develop a space-time decision fusion algorithm that generates a decision with high confidence level from multiple inference.
+The results can be fed back to schedule training hence close the loop of learning.
+Although on-device learning preserves data privacy by default, side-channel leaks from motion sensors in the OS leaves the door open for attackers to spoof authentication via replay attacks~\cite{lego-robot}.
+We build a new defense mechanism into the framework to recognize and reject fraudulent samples sniffed from the motion sensors.
 It is achieved by embedding a noise fingerprint inside the sensing signal and supervising the neural network to distinguish between genuine samples from the ones with noise perturbation.
-We also implement feature transfer to speed up training convergence on mobile, while securing all the intermediate activations/model parameters.
+We also explore using feature transfer to speed up training convergence on mobile, while securing all the intermediate activations/model parameters.
 The main contributions are summarized below.